 Kangals have helped in several conservation projects worldwide.
-Many farmers are using poison or shooting predatory animals.
-This puts biological diversity into jeopardy and can lead to unsustainable practices.
+But unfortunately, many farmers are using poison or shooting predatory animals.
+This puts biological diversity in jeopardy and can lead to unsustainable practices.
 Kangals are helping by scaring predators away instead of killing them, keeping the natural ecosystem in balance.

-In 1994 over 500 Kangal dogs have been gifted to the Cheetah conservation project in Namibia.
-Instead of farmers killing cheetahs, they use Kangals and Anatolian Shepherds to protect and herd their precious lifestock.
-A study estimated that lifestock losses were reduced by 91%.
-The main benefits however are encouraging co-existence, protecting the life of viable predators and preventing a destabilised ecosystem.
+In 1994 over 500 Kangal dogs were gifted to the Cheetah conservation project in Namibia.
+Instead of farmers killing cheetahs, they use Kangals and Anatolian Shepherds to protect and herd their precious livestock.
+A study estimated that livestock losses were reduced by 91%.
+However, the main benefits are encouraging co-existence, safeguarding the life of viable predators, and preventing a destabilised ecosystem.

 "To follow soon"

-The Turkish Kangal is a unique breed of dog with a temperament that is unlike any other.
-They are protective of their family and property, and require a lot of independence and space.
-If you are a future owner of a Kangal, it is important to understand their temperament and personality so you can make sure they are happy and healthy.
+The Turkish Kangal is a unique breed of dog with a temperament unlike any other.
+They are protective of their family and property and require a lot of independence and space.
+If you are a future owner of a Kangal, it is essential to understand their temperament and personality to make sure they are happy and healthy.

 Turkish Kanga; Summary Info box